mikebradford/mikebradford.github.io/_posts/2016-02-16-agile-fails-because-businesses-measure-the-wrong-things.markdown

 This causes the Finance team to predominantly track resource costs, and spend against forecasts.
 These are all sensible to do when your biggest cost is the resource.

-However there are 2 other Costs which are significantly greater than the cost of the resource
+However there are 2 other Costs which can be significantly greater than the cost of the resource
 1) Cost of Failure
 2) Cost of Delay

-Cost of Failure is when a product/project/investment is completed but doesnt return the expected revenue.
+_Cost of Failure_ is when a product/project/investment is completed but doesnt return the expected revenue.
 This is a common, (i.e. more than 50%) occurence with new products.
 This cost is reduced by identifying key assumptions, dependencies and risks and building your product in a way that addresses these risks early on.

 Cost of Delay is the lost revenue when it takes a long time to deliver a new feature/product/initiative.
 This  cost often far outweighs the cost of introducing idle time into the resource chain to deliver earlier.

-Now if you introduce Agile, most businesses dont change what they measure.
+When Agile is introduced, most businesses don't change what they measure.

 They have no measure of the Cost of Failure, or Cost of Delay in their business.